Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 </table>

 First, the data files are read into a Pandas dataframe.
 The use of unique data sources can potentially have a good payoff for predictive performance.
-In this case, Kaggle competitors employed [Google Trends to identify weeks and states correlated with Rossman](https://www.kaggle.com/c/rossmann-store-sales/discussion/17130) and weather informaiton.
-This information is transformed into machine learning features during the ML preperation step followed by normalization (continuous variables) and numericalization of categorical variables.
+In this case, Kaggle competitors employed [Google Trends to identify weeks and states correlated with Rossman](https://www.kaggle.com/c/rossmann-store-sales/discussion/17130) and weather information.
+This information is transformed into machine learning features during the ML preparation step followed by normalization (continuous variables) and numericalization of categorical variables.
 The processing employs typical methods for this type of data, for example, table joins, running averages, time until next event, and time since the last event.
-The outputs of the preprocessing and preperation section are saved in the "joined" and "joined_test" files in "feather" format, which are then loaded into the Jupyter notebook for the next step of processing ("Prepare for ML and Prediction").
+The outputs of the preprocessing and preparation section are saved in the "joined" and "joined_test" files in "feather" format, which are then loaded into the Jupyter notebook for the next step of processing ("Prepare for ML and Prediction").

 ```python
 joined = pd.read_feather(f'{PATH}/joined')